iririsgoo/deep-learning-project/README.md

 From this model, we can predict the solving rules the model uses in filling each number.
 The accuracy of this rule prediction is 90% on training data and 70% on testdata.
 We were short on time and only relabelled 30 Sudoku boards.
-So there was an overfitting issue.
-We came out with several ideas to resolve this problem and improve the model.
-Due to the time constraint, we only include them in our report and
+There was an overfitting issue due to the amount of data we had time to create.(30 sudoku for training and 2 for testing) We came up with ideas to resolve this problem and improve the model.
+Due to the time constraint, we didn't implement on them but include them in our report.